cloudknit-io/cloudknit/docs/settings/users.md

 ## Invite another user

-If you want to invite another user to your organization you can do that entering details as seen in the screenshot above and hitting `Create` button.
-After the user has been added, they can go to https://cloudknit.app and login with their Github creds.
+To invite a user fill in details as seen in the above screenshot then click the `Create` button.
+After the user has been added, they can go to https://cloudknit.app and login with their Github credentials.

 We currently have 2 user levels:
 * Admin - They can perform all operations in their org